-To achieve the most efficient solution and meet an accelerated schedule, ZGF deployed a cross-functional, Lean approach to programming and design of the new two-building OHSU Center for Health & Healing South.
-Slated to open in early 2019, the center combines clinical care and research in one location designed to optimize patient choice and connectivity.
+To achieve the most efficient solution and meet an accelerated schedule, ZGF deployed a cross-functional, Lean approach to programming and design of the new OHSU Center for Health & Healing Building 2 and Rood Family Pavilion.
+Opened in early 2019, the LEED Gold® center combines clinical care and research in one location designed to optimize patient choice and connectivity.

-The 14-story ambulatory tower is designed to maximize the time caregivers provide in-room treatment by implementing just-in-time supply and medication delivery and providing flexible spaces with fewer fixed and built-in elements to ensure medical assistants have clear visibility to the exam rooms.
-The upper six floors, which will house the Knight Cancer Institute, are designed to optimize flexibility and incorporate precision medicine in a patient-centered care environment.
-The infusion center will consist of four neighborhoods, with a mix of private, semiprivate, and open bay patient treatment areas that maximize natural light, patient privacy, and caregiver line of sight.
-A double-deck sky bridge will connect the new ambulatory hospital with the existing building, providing an important link for patients, physicians, and staff.
+The 15-story ambulatory tower is designed to maximize the time caregivers provide in-room treatment by implementing just-in-time supply and medication delivery and providing flexible spaces with fewer fixed and built-in elements to ensure medical assistants have clear visibility to the exam rooms.
+The upper six floors, which houses the Knight Cancer Institute, are designed to optimize flexibility and incorporate precision medicine in a patient-centered care environment.
+The infusion center consists of four neighborhoods, with a mix of private, semiprivate, and open bay patient treatment areas that maximize natural light, patient privacy, and caregiver line of sight.
+A double-deck sky bridge connects the new ambulatory care facility with the existing building, providing an important link for patients, physicians, and staff.